The Effects of Complex Accretion Disk Geometry on Broadened Iron K$\alpha$ Lines: Simulating the Iron K Line

 In addition to tracing rays from the observer to the disk, we run a separate ray trace from the corona to the disk to get the emissivity profile.
 Emissivity is the variation of reflected flux (power per area) as a function of radius on the disk.
 By integrating the paths of photons forward in time from the corona to the accretion disk, we recover the emissivity profile, which is determined by the illumination profile of the disk by the corona.

 Following \citet{Wilkins_2012}, the emissivity profile is found by counting the number of rays incident in each radial bin along the accretion disk and then dividing by the area of this disk.
 That is, the emissivity is given by where $C(r, \mathrm{d}r)$ is the number of photons in a given radial bin at radius $r$ and with a width $\mathrm{d}r$, $g \equiv \frac{E_{0}}{E_{\text{em}}}$ where $E_{\text{0}}$ is the energy of the photon viewed from an observer at the accretion disk and $E_{em}$ is the energy of the photon emitted from the corona, and $A(r, \mathrm{d}r)$ is the proper area.
-Both the arrival time of the photons and the energy of each photon contribute a factor $g$.
+Both the photon arrival times and photon energy contribute a factor $g$.
 For more information about emissivity profiles and their behavior concerning infinitesimally thin accretion disks, see \citet{Wilkins_2012}.